-One of the high priorities items for any business is the ability for the company to be able to communicate with its clients and their workforce.
+One of the high priority items for any business is the ability for the company to be able to communicate with its clients and its workforce.
 Keeping this in mind, small business also requires cost-effective and scaleable telephony solutions.

-Changes in the open source initiative and the technology area for Internet-based telephony has now made various solutions more available and less expensive.
+Changes in the open-source initiative and the technology area for Internet-based telephony have now made various solutions more available and less expensive.

 - So what is VOIP?